 The man responsible for building the new water conduit also built and financed the Hochstrahlbrunnen: Anton Gabrielli (pictured below).
 Please take a moment to admire those sideburns.

-(Carl von Stur (Künstler), Johann Tomassich (Zinkograph), “GABRIELLI”, 1873, Sammlung Wien Museum, reproduced with permission under the terms of the CC0 licence)
+(Gabrielli in a portrait by Carl von Stur with zincography by Johann Tomassich, 1873; Wien Museum Inv.-Nr.
+W 2003; reproduced with permission under the terms of the CC0 licence)

 In 1906, the city converted the fountain to a Fontaine lumineuse, i.e. one where the plumes light up in various colours during the night; the authorities replaced the existing lamp technology with energy-efficient LED spotlights in 2013.